ConsulNode/random-with-hash/README.md

 # random
-Script for choosing a random wallet from the list of delegators
+Script for choosing a wallet from the list of delegators based on block hash